 Students from across the University are undertaking an exciting experience of personal growth and challenge this year thanks to a Kupe Leadership Scholarship.

-Ariana, and 17 other exceptional Waipapa Taumata Rau University of Auckland students, each with their own priorities for the future and a commitment to leadership and service, were officially announced as Kupe Leadership Scholarship recipients this month.
+Ariana, and 17 other exceptional Waipapa Taumata Rau, University of Auckland students, each with their own priorities for the future and a commitment to leadership and service, were officially announced as Kupe Leadership Scholarship recipients in March.

 There’s Bachelor of Engineering (Honours) student Jannik Wittgen, who is interested in exploring the optimal use of some of Earth's limited resources.

 Then there's Master of Arts student Ashley Vaotuua who is delving into Indigenous knowledge systems and is being mentored by acclaimed poet and academic Professor Selina Tusitala-Marsh, ONZM FRSNZ.